 - Complex-Value Optimisation for Resource Recovery (NERC-ESRC £1.2m)

-- Infrastructure BUsiness models, valuation and Innovation for Local Deliver (EPSRC-ESRC £3.5m)
+- Infrastructure BUsiness models, valuation and Innovation for Local Delivery (EPSRC-ESRC £3.5m)

 - Financialisation, Economy, Society and Sustainable Development (EU FP7 €8m)

-There are cumulative developments across several of these projects and they have increasingly large influence.
-For example, the ‘system of provision’ approach developed in FESSUD and iBUILD is central to the £1m ‘Living Well Within Limits’ Leverhulme project run in the Faculty of Environment.
+There are cumulative developments across several of these projects and they have increasingly large influence; the ‘system of provision’ approach developed in FESSUD and iBUILD for example, is central to the £1m ‘Living Well Within Limits’ Leverhulme project based at the Faculty of Environment.

-We have several impact cases in preparation for REF 2021.
-More broadly our excellence and real-world ethos commit us to seek impact of all kinds, across all levels and scales.
+Our excellence and real-world ethos commit us to seek the impact of all kinds, across all levels and scales.
 Many of our projects have dedicated resources for impact activity.

-In addition to the extensive impact that is reported in our project web pages (eg FESSUD Mapping the Future of Finance workshop; Valuing Infrastructure conference) we are committed to the vision of the University as an anchor institution for the region as well as a resource for the national government.
-We work with the LGA and HEFCE and all relevant public and private stakeholders to realise this vision.
+In addition to the extensive impact reported across our project pages (FESSUD Mapping the Future of Finance workshop; Valuing Infrastructure conference), we are committed to the vision of the University as an anchor institution for the region and a national government resource.
+We work with the LGA and HEFCE and relevant public and private stakeholders to realise this vision.